flxa/bxslider-4/readme.md

 *	Video (yeah fitvids)
 *	iframes

+Just create a bunch of slider images that are of the same dimensions e.g. 600x400 and stick each one in a post with the category you have selected.
+Video will just fill the space available so just paste in the iframe from vimeo or youtube and it'll just work.

 * * *

 ![Example Image of bxslider plugin](/img/screenshot.jpg "Example of bxslider with vimeo video")